sun-labs/rpi-wifi-setup/Readme.txt

 It can also be used as a method to connect wirelessly point-to-point with your Pi when a network is not available or you do not want to connect to one.
-Just leave it in Configuration Mode, connect to the "RaspiWiFi[xxxx] Setup" access point.
+Just leave it in Configuration Mode, connect to the "SL screen [xxxx] Setup" access point.
 The Pi will be addressable at 10.0.0.1 using all the normal methods you might use while connected through a network.

 RaspiWiFi has been
-tested with the Raspberry Pi B+, Raspberry Pi 3, and Raspberry Pi Zero W.
+tested with the Raspberry Pi 4.

  SCRIPT-BASED INSTALLATION INSTRUCTIONS: